damoresa/taskmanager-frontend/README.md

 [Cordova](https://cordova.apache.org/) is used for mobile integration and [electron](https://electronjs.org/) is used for desktop integration.

+As of 08/12/2017, the _Karma_ and _Jasmine_ unit tests have been implemented, but no template validation has been implemented - ie, accessing the DOM objects from the unit tests context. _Coveralls_ has been integrated and the coverage result is displayed.

 The purpose of the application is to actually help myself manage my own time in order to be able to analyze certain scenarios.